-For our S-TI-S devices, we have adopted a geometry consisting of two narrow parallel superconductor electrodes on top of a topological insulator film, as shown in Fig. \ref{fig:STIS junction design}.
-Here we define the separation between the niobium electrodes as the length ($L$) of the S-TI-S device, and the overlap distance of the electrodes as the width ($W$).
-The critical current of the S-TI-S devices at zero magnetic field and without gating depends primarily on the length (tunneling gap) and width of the junction, the mobility of the TI surface states, and the conductance of the interface between the superconductor and the TI.
-The width of the superconducting electrodes is chosen to be comparable to the tunneling gap to minimize both flux-trapping in the superconductors and flux-focusing from the Meissner screening of the electrodes\cite{Stan_2004}.
+For our S-TI-S junctions, we have adopted a geometry consisting of two narrow parallel superconductor electrodes on top of a topological insulator film, as shown in Fig. \ref{fig:STIS junction design}.
+Here we define the separation between the niobium electrodes as the length $L$ of the S-TI-S junction, and the extent of the electrodes in contact with the TI film as the width $W$.
+The critical current of the S-TI-S junctions at zero magnetic field and without gating depends on the length (tunneling gap) and width of the junction, the mobility of the TI surface states, and the conductance of the interface between the superconductor and the TI.
+For all of our junctions, $W$ and $L$ are chosen so that critical current of the junctions are in the short-junction limit, and so that $W>>L$ to ensure that the supercurrent is highly directional, minimizing mesoscopic effects from supercurrent trajectories at large angles with respect to the normal to the electrode interface.
+The widths of the superconducting electrodes are chosen to be comparable to the tunneling gap to minimize both flux-trapping in the superconductors and flux-focusing from the Meissner screening of the electrodes\cite{Stan_2004}.
 In particular, this simple geometry features a well-defined junction width and gap, creating minimal critical current disorder in our junctions.

 For the superconductor, we use magnetron dc-sputtered or electron-beam evaporated Nb with a typical $T_c$ of 8.5 K. For the topological insulator, we used high quality Bi$_2$Se$_3$ films to ensure that all our transport results are dominated by the topological surface state contribution.
 These films were grown with atomic-layer-by-layer Molecular Beam Epitaxy (MBE) on c-plane sapphire substrates at Rutgers University\cite{Koirala_2015}.
 An In$_2$Se$_3$-Bi$_{1-x}$In$_x$Se$_3$ buffer layer first deposited on top of the sapphire acts as a well lattice-matched virtual substrate for the final growth of Bi$_2$Se$_3$, which yields a highly crystalline defect-free interface at the boundary.
 These films have high surface state mobilities and small but finite concentration of bulk carriers.
 It has been previously demonstrated that they also exhibit a trivial surface state that can be depleted by top-gating\cite{Stehno_2016,Kurter_2014}.